Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 2. Alignment using blastn
 `blastn -db  $databaseID  -query  $simmulate_reads_fastaFile   -outfmt 6 -num_threads 4`
-- Find the regions that may be repeat regions of the reference genome `python 20210405-PA-simulateReads-mapToPArefAE004091-filt-RepeatRegion.py -i $blastOutfile  -o $output_file(PA.RepeatRegion-Cov30-identy60.Posi.txt) -r $referenceGenomeID `
+- Find the regions that may be repeat regions of the reference genome `python scripts/analysis/20210405-PA-simulateReads-mapToPArefAE004091-filt-RepeatRegion.py -i $blastOutfile  -o $output_file(PA.RepeatRegion-Cov30-identy60.Posi.txt) -r $referenceGenomeID `

 - map the  simulation reads to the PAO1 reference genome

-  `snakemake -s simuReads_mapTo_PARefAE0049-pipeline.py`
+  `snakemake -s scripts/analysis/simuReads_mapTo_PARefAE0049-pipeline.py -p`

-## Identity the homo regions with other bacteria
+## Identification of homologous regions with other bacteria in PAO1 genome
 - Cut the ref genome to 150bp simulate sequences:
-  `python  PA-refGnm_cutToSimmulateReads.py -r $refGnm -o $outputP -s 1 -l 150 `
+  `python  scripts/analysis/PA-refGnm_cutToSimmulateReads.py -r $refGnm -o $outputP -s 1 -l 150 `

 - Map the simulate sequences to the reference genomes of other bacteria

-  `snakemake -s simuPA_mapTo_allBacteriaRefGnms-pipeline.py`
+  `snakemake -s scripts/analysis/simuPA_mapTo_allBacteriaRefGnms-pipeline.py`

-- Find the homologous regions between the PAO1 reference genome of P.aeruginosa  and the reference genomes of other bacteria `python PA-simulateReads-find-homoRegions.py -i $bamFile_simulateReadsMapToOtherbacteriaGenome -o $output_file -r $reference_ID`
+- Identify the homologous regions between the PAO1 reference genome of P.aeruginosa  and the reference genomes of other bacteria
+`python scripts/analysis/PA-simulateReads-find-homoRegions.py -i $bamFile_simulateReadsMapToOtherbacteriaGenome -o $output_file -r $reference_ID`

 ## Phylogenetic analysis

-- Phylogenetic analysis
+- Phylogenetic analysis of samples based on the SNPs

-`raxmlHPC-PTHREADS -s $aligned_seq_file -n raxmltree_result -m GTRGAMMAI -f a -x 12345 -N 1000 -p 123456 -T 24 -k`
+`raxmlHPC-PTHREADS -s $aligned_seq_file -n raxmltree_result ­-m ASC_GTRGAMMA
+­­--asc­-corr=felsenstein -f a -x 12345 -N 1000 -p 123456 -T 24 -k`

-## Genome assembly

-genome assembly was conducted by using Spades:

-`spades.py -o  $output_path  -t 30  -k 21,33,45,55,67,77,89,99,103,111,115,127  --careful  -1  $reads_R1   -2   $reads_R2`

-## Identification of indels and structural variations
-Analysis was conducted based on the alignment file of the NGS reads

-- Indels calling with Pindel:

-  `snakemake -s `

-- Indels calling with Delly

-- Filt the Indels (shared by both results of the two softwares)
+- Phylogenetic analysis of core-genome sequences of samples and the public genomes `fasttree -nt -gtr $aligned_sequence_file `

+## The epidemic analysis of recurrent mutations in this study among public databases

+- Align the recurrently mutated gene sequences to the sequences of nt database by using NCBI blast program

+- Filter the public sequences that have the same mutation with the recurrently mutated genes scripts/analysis/find-the-Mutations-from -blastn-results.py

 ## Citation